Hold on, there’s quinoa in this fruit salad? YES. And don’t knock it til you try it.

 I like to taste the salad before serving and add a squeeze more lime juice if needed—the acidity brightens all the fruit flavors.

-Step 4: Plate and Serve
+Step 4: Garnish and Present

 - 2 tablespoons fresh mint